blogramadhan/english-chat/DEPLOYMENT.md

 ### 1. Setup Reverse Proxy (Nginx/Apache)

-Untuk production, sebaiknya gunakan reverse proxy:
+For production, it's recommended to use a reverse proxy:

 **Nginx Example:**